One of the biggest challenges in passenger transport, particularly in urban areas, is litigation.

 As per procedure, Butcher recently went to retrieve a hard drive from a bus that had been involved in a collision, hoping to see footage of the incident.
 Instead, he found that nothing had been recorded.
 The hard drive had crashed, and there was no back-up system.

 Image Credit: techmsg on Flickr. https://www.flickr.com/photos/techmsg/7875979862

 “With hard drives, they crash.
 They don’t get plugged back in properly.
 They go missing.
 So many things can go wrong with hard drives,” he said.
 “It can be a nightmare.”

-Butcher’s company recently tested the Lytx Video Services program on four school buses to see how it stacked up.
+Butcher’s company tested Lytx technology on four school buses to see how it stacked up.